-b.
-Certificate Field: subject:organizationName (OID 2.5.4.10) Contents: If present, the subject:organizationName field SHALL contain the Subject's full legal organization name as verified under Section 3.2.3.
-The CA MAY include information in this field that differs slightly from the verified name, such as common variations or abbreviations, provided that the CA documents the difference and any abbreviations used are locally accepted abbreviations; e.g., if the official record shows "Company Name Incorporated", the CA MAY use "Company Name Inc." or "Company Name".
+- b.
+Certificate Field: subject:organizationName (OID 2.5.4.10) Contents: If present, the subject:organizationName field SHALL contain the Subject's full legal organization name and/or an Assumed Name as verified under Section 3.2.3.
+If both are included, the Assumed Name SHALL appear first, followed by the full legal organization name in parentheses.
+The CA MAY include information in this field that differs slightly from the verified name, such as common variations or abbreviations, provided that the CA documents the difference and any abbreviations used are locally accepted abbreviations; e.g., if the official record shows "Company Name Incorporated", the CA MAY use "Company Name Inc." or "Company Name". - c.
+Certificate Field: subject:organizationalUnitName (OID: 2.5.4.11) Contents: If present, the CA SHALL confirm that the subject:organizationalUnitName is the full legal organization name of an Affiliate of the subject:organizationName in the Certificate and has been verified in accordance with the requirements of Section 3.2.3.
+The CA MAY include information in this field that differs slightly from the verified name, such as common variations or abbreviations, provided that the CA documents the difference and any abbreviations used are locally accepted abbreviations.

-An assumed name used by the Subject as verified under Section 3.2.3.2 MAY be included at the beginning of this field, provided that it is followed by the full legal organization name in parenthesis.

-- c.
-Certificate Field: subject:organizationalUnitName (OID: 2.5.4.11) Contents: If present, the CA SHALL confirm that the subject:organizationalUnitName is the full legal organization name of an Affiliate of the subject:organizationName in the Certificate and has been verified in accordance with the requirements of Section 3.2.
-The CA MAY include information in this field that differs slightly from the verified name, such as common variations or abbreviations, provided that the CA documents the difference and any abbreviations used are locally accepted abbreviations. - d.
+d.
 Certificate Field: subject:organizationIdentifier (2.5.4.97) Contents: If present, the subject:organizationIdentifier field SHALL contain a Registration Reference for a Legal Entity assigned in accordance to the identified Registration Scheme.